Cathedral City Election Results

 Next to Mayor Aguilar, Rita Lamb represents District 1, Mark Carnevale represents District 2, Ernesto Gutierrez represents District 4 and Mayor Pro Tem Raymond Gregory represents District 5.

-Here are the results for the District 1 and District 2 races as of 11:00 pm:
+Here are the results for the District 1 and District 2 races as of Wednesday at 9:30am:

 District 1